cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   - visualization via flow process charts (e.g. the Diffie-Hellman key exchange protocol or the challenge response demonstration).
   - Animations
-     - with ANIMAL: for the ciphers Caesar, Vigenère, Nihilist and DES,
+     - with ANIMAL: for the ciphers Caesar, Vigenère, Nihilist, and DES,
-     - with Flash:  for AES, Enigma and S/MIME,
+     - with Flash:  for AES, Enigma, and S/MIME,
-     - with Java/SWT: - Addition of points on an elliptic curve (either on a discrete or on a real curve),
+     - with Java/SWT: - addition of points on an elliptic curve (either on a discrete or on a real curve),
                       - flow visualization of AES,
                       - control center of the S/MIME demonstration.

 - Demonstration for different ways of authentication in the net (Visualization of challenge response methods):
-  * from UID/PW and One-Time-Password
+  * from UID/PW and one-time password
   * over (unidirectional) challenge response (symmetric + asymmetric)
   * to asymmetric mutual authentication.
   * The user interactively can control, what a attacker could do